A reader has a very common situation:

 Good credit rating – can you get a 0% balance transfer?

 With a good credit rating this should be your first thought.
-These 0% deals aren’t a permanent solution to debt – and in 2020 they are less good and harder to get.
+These 0% deals aren’t a permanent solution to debt – and since the pandemic they are less good and harder to get.
 But if you can get one, then switching to paying no interest on some or all of your debts means you can clear it much faster.

 MoneySavingExpert has a good guide to 0% balance transfers that covers what you need to remember and has an eligibility checker.
 It’s important you don’t just apply for a great sounding offer and then get rejected – that just makes the next application a bit harder.

 If you can’t get an offer big enough for all of your debts, transfer as much high interest debt as possible.